 Blubaugh stood just above five-feet-seven-inches.Bobby Knight stood six-foot-five.I doubt Blubaugh’s head came up to Bobby Knight’s chin.But that didn’t matter.
 Blubaugh also held rank as one of the best wrestlers in the world, and had an Olympic gold medal to prove it.

-If you’ve ever met wrestlers, you should know they are level-headed and humble.The sport ingrains that attitude.I also believe it’s because they know they can literally drop anyone they meet, no matter how big or tough, in seconds.They spend years doing just that, over and over and over.
-Wrestlers are good dudes.
-Just don’t get on their bad side.
+Most wrestlers are level-headed and humble, characteristics their sport ingrains.
+That odd calmness also stems from knowing they can drop anyone they meet in seconds.They spend years training to do just that, over and over and over.
+Wrestlers are good dudes, as long as you don’t get on their bad side.

 Newer fans will run out and look up Doug Blubaugh.
-But those of us not-so-fond of the fiery former IU coach will recognize this story for what it is…the true colors of Indiana’s infamous head coach.
+But those not-so-fond of the fiery former IU coach will recognize this story for what it is…a true tale of Indiana’s infamous head coach.